-Research has shown that the new 2010-based controls increased the rental vacancy rate in April 2010 from 10.43 percent to 10.45 percent - a difference of less than 1/10 of one percent.
+Research has shown that the new 2010-based controls increased the rental vacancy rate in April 2010 from 10.43 percent to 10.45 percent---a difference of less than 1/10 of one percent.
 The homeowner vacancy rate remained the same at 2.63 percent, while the homeownership rate was up from 66.67 percent to 66.74 percent.

 In the third quarter 2011, historical housing inventory estimates were revised based on the latest series of independent housing controls, the vintage 2010 independent housing estimates issued by Population Division.
 This includes the housing inventory time-series data from 2000 through the second quarter 2011.
-The vintage 2010 estimates are benchmarked to the 2000 and 2010 Census.
+The Vintage 2010 estimates are benchmarked to the 2010 Census.
+The same general procedure will be followed each year in revising housing inventory estimates with the most up-to-date independent housing estimates available.